Izio91/DigitalFilters/README.md

 # DigitalFilters
-A collection of digital filters for images
+A collection of digital filters for images.
+Inside the main.py file there are simple examples about how to use them